aguyfromshivalik/aguyfromshivalik.github-io/_pages/about.md

   limit:  # leave blank to include all the blog posts (write a number for limit=number)
 ---

-I come from Shimalsera, a small village on the foothills of Himalaya, and some 40 km from a little town Kotdwara in Uttarakhand, India.
+I come from Simalsera, a small village on the foothills of Himalaya, and some 40 km from a little town <a href='https://en.m.wikipedia.org/wiki/Kotdwar'> Kotdwara </a> in <a href='https://en.m.wikipedia.org/wiki/Uttarakhand'> Uttarakhand</a>, India.

 Currently, at UNiPD, I am working in the field of reaction dynamics and exploring some ML applications in Chemistry.
 I obtained my PhD in Theoretical Chemistry under the guidance of <a href='http://chemistry.uohyd.ac.in/~sm/'> Prof. Susanta Mahapatra</a> from University of Hyderabad, Telangana, India.
 Find me on <a href='https://github.com/aguyfromshivalik/'> GitHub </a>. <a href='/research/'> Click here </a> to know more about my current and past reserch.